thecodeah/quicli/CONTRIBUTING.md

  - Major version MUST be incremented if any backwards incompatible changes are introduced to the public API.
  - Minor version MUST be incremented if new, backwards compatible functionality is introduced to the public API.
  - Patch version MUST be incremented if only backwards compatible bug fixes are introduced.
- - When incrementing the major, the minor and patch are reset to 0.
+ - When incrementing the major version: the minor and patch are reset to 0.
- - When incrementing the minor, the patch is reset to 0.
+ - When incrementing the minor version: the patch is reset to 0.
  - Anything >= 1.0.0 is ready for production.

 About Alpha and Beta: